Skip to content

 Configure TLS/HTTPS

-Since we are deploying Trino in a local Kubernetes cluster, we will use the second approach and configure Trino to run with TLS/HTTPS directly with self-signed certificates.
+Since we're deploying Trino within a local Kubernetes environment, we'll implement the second approach by configuring TLS/HTTPS directly on the Trino server using self-signed certificates.

 Automated Certificate Generation